 - Join a club to develop and progress through their synchro grades

-Childen can be introduced to the sport as part of the ASA Learn To Swim Pathway while there are also opportunities for adults to get involved to improve their fitness or simply to try something new.
+Childen can be introduced to the sport as part of the Swim England Learn To Swim Pathway while there are also opportunities for adults to get involved to improve their fitness or simply to try something new.

 Ask your swimming teacher about it.
-It is known as stages, or levels, 8-10 of the ASA Aquatics Skills Framework (see below for what you need to do to pass stages 8-10 in synchro).
+It is known as stages, or levels, 8-10 of the Aquatics Skills Framework (click the images below for what you need to do to pass stages 8-10 in synchro).

 - Eggbeater is a form of treading water that allows you to remain stable above the water while leaving the hands free to perform strokes.
 Swimmers can also perform ‘boosts’, where they use their legs to propel themselves out of the water.

 Once a swimmer has mastered the basics of the Aquatics Skills Framework, they can start working towards the achieving synchro grades for figures and routines.